 I’m going to focus mainly on mercury here.

-There are different types of mercury and in order to know what test best to run, you need to know what type of mercury you are looking for:
+There are different types of mercury and in order to know what test is best to run, you need to know what type of mercury you are looking for:

 There are also other tests e.g. stool, and most practitioners will use a combination of the different tests available with clinical correlation to come to a conclusion.

-This article provides information for education purposes only and does not constitute medical advice or recommendations.
+This article provides information for educational purposes only and does not constitute medical advice or recommendations.
 I strongly advise you to work with a practitioner rather than ordering tests off the internet because, as you can see, diagnosing heavy metal toxicity properly requires experience and evaluation of many facets that a single test may not be able to provide.